 The largest outflow of resources for the City is represented in the public safety function which represents the City's costs related to providing police and fire services, as well as various ancillary services for the protection of the City's residents and businesses.
-Further analysis of change in the expenditures of the governmental fund is included in the analysis of the City's major funds.
+Further analysis of change in the expenditures of the governmental fund is included in the major funds.